Kalunge/educative-java/src/collections/notes.md

 the ```max(Collection c)``` method can be used to find the maximum element in a colletion.
 The elements present in the collection must implement the comparable interface. if the elements do not implement the Comparable interface, we can use another overloaded method, ```max(Collection c, Comparator comp)```. this method takes a Comparator as a n argument that is used to compare the elements.
 This method iterates over the entire Collection; hence it requires time proportional to the size of the Collection

+## Finding the frequency of an element in a collection
+there is a ```frequency(Collection c, Object o)``` method that can be used to find the frequency of a given element in the Collection.
+This method iterates over the entire collection so the time complexity is proportional to the size of the collection.